Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 B2B

-• Contract stability through versioning discipline.
+• Contract stability through disciplined versioning.

 Widgets and embeddable flows